×

 UK's Duran Duran blends art and extremes in hits like "Hungry Like the Wolf" & "Rio".
 Rock Hall of Fame inductees, 100M+ albums sold, #1 Bond theme artists, fashion icons.
 Frequent collaborators include David Lynch.

-PATRIARCHY, led by LA's Actually Huizenga, blends themes of sex, power, and mythology with sounds of ABBA and NIN.
-Produced by Matia Simovich and mixed by John Fryer.
+PATRIARCHY, led by LA's Actually Huizenga, mixes themes of sex, power, and mythology with ABBA and NIN sounds.
+Known for dangerous fantasies; produced by Matia Simovich.

 Concert Info